Skip to main content

 Why Syni is split this way

 • Runtime ≠ SDK.
-The Rust runtime + C ABI is the slow-changing artifact.
+The native runtime + C ABI is the slow-changing artifact.
 SDKs in three languages (Dart, Swift, Kotlin) layer over the same ABI.

 • Spec ≠ code.
 Persona behavior, safety rails, output schemas, and grammars are versioned contracts that can ship independently of any inference change.
 Same spec id → same behavior on local + cloud.